 It’s time to talk about BAH rate protection!
-The Department of Defense (DoD) gets ready to release the 2023 Basic Allowance for Housing rates, this is a perfect time to review BAH rate protection, or “the grandfather clause.”
+The Department of Defense (DoD) is getting ready to release the military 2024 Basic Allowance for Housing rates.
+So his is a perfect time to review BAH rate protection, or “the grandfather clause.”
 (Rates are usually announced on or around the 15th of December.)

 Each year, the DoD calculates the costs to rent a house in each military housing area.
-They use that information to adjust BAH, with some areas and/or pay grades will increase and some will decrease each year.
+They use that information to adjust BAH.
+Some areas and/or pay grades will increase and some will decrease each year.
 I’m really curious to see what happens for 2024.

-Thankfully, the DoD has a rate protection policy that means that (almost) no one will see their housing allowance decrease when the BAH rates decrease for their area and rank.
+Thankfully, the DoD has a rate protection policy.
+This means that (almost) no one will see their housing allowance decrease when the BAH rates decrease for their area and rank.

 What Is BAH Rate Protection?

-The DoD policies for BAH ensure that you don’t lose money because BAH has gone down for your rank at your location.
+The DoD policies for BAH ensure that you don’t lose money because BAH has gone down for your pay grade at your location.
 Your BAH won’t go down as long as you remain at the same duty station, unless you fit one of the two exceptions listed below.
 Your BAH is based on the higher of:

 - the rate you were receiving on 31 December of the previous year, or

 - the new BAH rate in effect on 1 January.

-This helps folks so that they aren’t stuck in a lease that they can no longer afford, and provides some consistency for budgeting.
+This helps folks so that they aren’t stuck in a lease that they can no longer afford, and provides consistency for budgeting.

 The only situation in which someone is not covered by rate protection is if they are demoted or have a change in dependency status.